SharonLutz/SecondaryPhenotype/README.md

 ```

 #### Output
-For this analysis, the SNP (i.e. x) is associated with the secondary phenotype (i.e. y) given the case-control sampling (i.e. d).
+For this example, the SNP is associated with the secondary phenotype given the case-control sampling (p-value=0.0001).

 ```
 [1] "The SNP is associated with the secondary phenotype Y given case-control status (p-value=0.00016172135463588)."